 - Create a simple database and view the database content in various modes.

 - Create a table, define and modify fields, and create relationships between tables.
 Enter and edit data in a table.

 - Use filters and queries to retrieve specific information from a database.

 - Create a form to enter, modify, and delete records and data in records.

 - Create routine reports and prepare outputs ready for print or electronic distribution.

-The detailed syllabus for the Online Collaboration module is publicly available, so that there is complete clarity about what is covered.
+The detailed syllabus for the Using Databases module is publicly available, so that there is complete clarity about what is covered.

 The syllabus document, which sets out the specific skills and knowledge that you will learn and against which you will be certified, can be downloaded here.